agcdtmr/100hr-project-DogAPI/README.md

 Check cute dog image [here](https://agcdtmr.github.io/100hr-project-DogAPI/)

 ## Learnings:
-- How to link css and js (with defer) file
+- How to link css and js (with defer) file to html file
 - How to use .getElementById, .addEventListener, async await, fetch api, .then and try/catch